The application-development process may start with your company looking to

 Assessing Applications

-You talk to representatives of each department and make a list of operational
+You talk to representatives of each department and make a list of

-that occur daily, weekly, quarterly, etc.
+many additional processes that occur daily, weekly, quarterly, etc.

 Identifying Candidate Problems

-Among these processes you note that your operations personnel are spending
+Among these processes you note that your operations personnel are

-a good candidate for new solutions?
+outlets.
+Is this a good candidate for new solutions?

-You look into the current scheduling process and find that it is implemented
+You look into the current scheduling process and find that it is

-shifts for the company’s single outlet but now, with additional outlets that
+on Fridays scheduling shifts for the company’s single outlet but now,

-employ many more workers, the task occupies the time of multiple managers
+with additional outlets that employ many more workers, the task occupies

-on both generating an initial schedule and then on making adjustments during
+the time of multiple managers on both generating an initial schedule and

-the week.
-Employees are often unsatisfied by the resulting schedules that fail
+unsatisfied by the resulting schedules that fail to account for their

-to account for their preferences on shift times.
+preferences on shift times.

 You set up meetings with some of these managers, and they provide some